 Computers are used to study problems within sectors where experiments are expensive or impossible to perform, or where systems are so complicated that simplified assistance models are insufficient.
 Important examples can be found within the environmental industry and the energy sector.
 The use of tools based on computer calculations and simulations is currently increasing substantially within companies of different sizes and within many different sectors.
 Computer simulations can be performed within many areas such as weather forecasts, design of pharmaceuticals, car crash simulations, development of new aircraft, or studies of climate change.
 Computer simulations play a central role for increased understanding and product development within these areas, as well as in determining performance and other qualities for processes and products, or to optimise design and quality.

-The interdisciplinary content of the programme provides you with unique skills currently in demand in the labor market.
+The interdisciplinary content of the programme provides you with unique skills currently in demand in the labour market.
 There is an increasing need of qualified manpower that can combine scientific knowledge with mathematical modeling, programming of advanced computer systems, large scale data analysis and proficiencies in using modern computational scientific tools.
 This combination is important, and a rapid increase in demand for qualified people with such combination is expected – both in Sweden and internationally.

 The professional career may be in scientific or technical research and development, as scientific and/or technical advisor, consultant or project leader.
 The programme also prepares you for PhD studies in e.g. computational science, physics, bioscience, and mathematics.